GLIMS-RGI/rgi_user_guide/docs/regions/rgi03.md

 **Ellesmere**

-The quality of RGI 6.0 glacier outlines in northern Ellesmere Island suffered from incorrect ice divides, missing rock outcrops, missing (mostly very small) glaciers and a geolocation shift, and were just replaced in RGI 7.0 by new outlines These based on  glacier outlines by {cite:t}`white2019glacier` as a base and but modified using 4 Landsat ETM+ panchromatic scenes acquired in July 2000.
-For the northern-most regions outside the coverage of Landsat the "World imagery" layer of the ESRI Basemap was used instead.
+The quality of RGI 6.0 glacier outlines in northern Ellesmere Island suffered from incorrect ice divides, missing rock outcrops, missing (mostly very small) glaciers and a geolocation shift.
+Glaciers were remapped using  glacier outlines by {cite:t}`white2019glacier` as a base but modifying them using four Landsat ETM+ panchromatic scenes acquired in July 2000.
+For the northernmost regions outside the coverage of Landsat the "World imagery" layer of the ESRI Basemap was used instead.
 Some smaller ice shelves were excluded.
 The editing included a mix of manual and automated corrections.

 **Other changes**